 Service Desk

 A service desk process starts at the user level with a submission.
 From there the request proceeds to the next step where it is assessed for immediate resolution or escalation.
-Once resolved, the user is notified, the request is finalized and closed out.
+Once resolved, the user is notified, and the request is finalized and closed out.

 Recruiting